Foundation Awards $152,000 in Community Grants

 The mission of the Sioux Empire Community Theatre (SECT) is to provide quality, affordable, volunteer-driven community theatre that’s accessible to all residents of greater Sioux Falls.

-The Community Foundation grant will support SECT as it strives to become the hub for the city’s first-ever Arts District, including an effort to re-imagine The Orpheum Theatre, providing more space for artists to collaborate.
+The Foundation’s grant will support SECT as it strives to become the hub for the city’s first-ever Arts District, including an effort to re-imagine The Orpheum Theatre, providing more space for artists to collaborate.

 The mission of the Sioux Falls Arts Council is to enrich Sioux Falls culture, economy and opportunity by building a stronger and more vibrant arts community.
 The Council works toward its mission by coordinating among the arts and culture community and cultivating its collective voice, representing the arts and culture sector among civic, business and nonprofit organizations, connecting people to arts experiences, and providing resources to help creatives make performing, visual, literary and musical art.

 The Community Foundation grant will provide support for the Arts Council to offer a communication and marketing internship to a qualified student.
 This position will help promote upcoming arts activities and will help with fundraising efforts.

 The mission of the Hope Coalition is to close the opportunity gap in Sioux Falls by helping children of low-income families attend preschool, ensuring they arrive at kindergarten ready to learn.
 Hope Coalition provides scholarships for students to attend one of 10 participating preschool programs throughout the city.

 The value the Hope Coalition provides to our community spans across generations and impacts all sectors of society.
 Studies have shown preschool is a major influence throughout a child’s life.
 In school, it leads to better grades, higher reading aptitude, and better graduation rates.
 After school, it leads to meaningful economic and societal benefits.